 SharePoint includes a set of permission levels for a reason.
 These levels are well documented and balanced to what users need to do.
 If you mostly keep or build off of these, you rarely have security issues.
 Sometimes it is necessary to edit or create permission levels.
 However, the permission levels included with SharePoint out-of-the-box will satisfy the majority of security requirements.
 If you find yourself creating a lot of new permission levels, something may be wrong.
 Custom levels are useful, but you should only use them as needed.
 Check out this post for more information on when to use custom permission levels.

 Don’t overcomplicate security when it comes to content access.
 Only secure content when there is a real security risk.
 Over securing content can make it a nightmare for users who need to access content and for the site managers who have to process access requests.
 Additionally, user adoption will suffer when users cannot access what they need when they need it.
 Simplifying permissions can help avoid frustration for both the users and site managers.

 Use caution when breaking permission inheritance.
 Inheritance is one of the most helpful tools for setting up site permissions.
 With this functionality, you can assign permissions to a site that flow down to all subsites.
 You can also break inheritance, requiring further permissions for individual subsites, lists, and libraries.
 Though this can be an excellent way protect sensitive data, it can cause problems and administrative nightmares when misused.
 Here's a more detailed description of SharePoint permission inheritance and some common roadblocks.

 This blog covered several best practices for creating a permissions strategy.
 However, it is important to keep in mind that permission management is an ongoing responsibility.
 The tips provided here should be taken into account when planning a new site as well as making changes to existing sites.

-To learn more about how we design and maintain your SharePoint intranet, talk to a consultant today!
+To learn more about how we design and maintain your SharePoint intranet, or about our flagship software IntranetPro, talk to a consultant today!